 People want to make their celebration more of a tailored experience.
-This means a private location, not a standard party resort, and activities that relax or challenge the attendees.
+This means a private location, such as a stag or hen party house, not a standard party resort, and activities that relax or challenge the attendees.

 For instance, the most desirable way to spend a stag or hen event overall was a spa day.